ejagaczewski/alert-dismisser/README.md

 Run alert-dismisser.py after migrating accounts to a new tenant to dismiss alerts which were dismissed previously on the old tenant.

 # Warning : This is a proof of concept.
-Test prior to running in production.
+Test.

 ## Requirements and Dependencies